RavingPlatypi/Smart-Prosthetics-2022-2023/Haptic/README.md

 - 4 A101 Pressure sensors
 - 4 Vibration Motors

-Resistors, MCP6004 Op Amp, 47 pF Capacitor were used in testing, however in the final design, they were not utilized at the end.
+Resistors, MCP6004 Op Amp, 47 pF Capacitor were used in testing, however in the final design, they were not utilized.

 ## Links
 ```bash